 In addition, Scalefusion facilitates additional functionality that helps the organizations to:

 IT admins would also be alarmed by the concerns related to the security of mobile devices deployed among employees working in an organization carrying corporate sensitive data and information.
 How would the office handle the loss of the corporate-liable devices deployed to its remote workforces carrying these sensitive data?
-Who shall an organization hold liable if someone unauthorized attempts to access the device, or worse, steal or compromise the data in it?
+Who shall an organization hold liable if someone unauthorized attempts to access the device or steal or compromise the data in it?
 These risks are all taken care of with Scalefusion UEM.

-Additionally, there may be unforeseen circumstances when an enterprise’s deployed mobile device is lost or stolen and finding a reliable solution to mitigate the risk of leakage of company files might turn out to be a nightmare.
+Additionally, there may be unforeseen circumstances when an enterprise’s deployed mobile device is lost or stolen and finding a reliable solution to mitigate the risk of leakage of company files might be a nightmare.
 The Scalefusion solution empowers the IT administration to perform a remote wipe on a lost or stolen device to safeguard the corporate data that lies on it from misuse or falling into the wrong hands of malicious actors.

-In order to ensure the corporate data is secure, Scalefusion UEM empowers the IT admins to:
+To ensure the corporate data is secure, Scalefusion UEM empowers the IT admins to:

 The introduction of a hybrid working model approach will require business leaders to be able to monitor their entire workforce, as well as evaluate things such as device uptime, usage metrics, and various other factors.
-It can be difficult to get an end-to-end view of an entire ecosystem when endpoints are scattered around the country or even the globe.
+It can be challenging to get an end-to-end view of an entire ecosystem when endpoints are scattered around the country or the globe.

 The solution to this is full-stack observability for all the tools you use.
 While tracking your IT systems only helps you detect anomalies, observability allows you to understand why those anomalies occurred and how to plug gaps in your IT architecture and application performance.

-Most Mobile Device Management solutions available in the market empower the IT admins with the ability to monitor the general health of the deployed mobile device while providing precise and real-time device inventory insights.
-As part of the feature providing Analytics & Insights, organizations can also obtain real-time reports aligned to all the security compliance requirements of all enrolled devices through an intelligent interface for decision-making on operational efficiency for the organization.
+Most Mobile Device Management solutions available in the market empower IT admins with the ability to monitor the general health of the deployed mobile device while providing precise and real-time device inventory insights.
+As part of the feature providing Analytics & Insights, organizations can obtain real-time reports aligned to all the security compliance requirements of all enrolled devices through an intelligent interface for decision-making on operational efficiency for the organization.